gvilarino/docker-workshop/4-docker-swarm/README.md

 ### Get swarmin'

 Let's get this swarm started.
 Grab a hold of the manager node host IP.
-In `play-with-docker` you'll see it in the node's terminal prompt; if running locally with `docker-machine` it's usually `192.168.99.100`
+In `play-with-docker` you'll see it in node's terminal prompt; if running locally with `docker-machine` it's usually `192.168.99.100`

 ```
 docker swarm init --advertise-addr <manager node's ip>